Dragnalith/build_system_experiment/NOTE.md

 # 18 Fev 2020
 - I am considering how to integrate C# with GN.
 There are two possible ways compiling with MSBuild by generating a .csproj or compiling using Roselyn directly.
 Compiling with Roselyn directly seems better but then I am not sure about the integration with visual studio later.
 Maybe the easiest is to generate a .csproj?
 - Compiling C# without WPF does not seem so hard. csc.exe is quite easy to use.
+- But compiling WPF is very.
+It is possible to use a custom .csproj a transform it as a XAML -> BAML compiler, but then you need to create pack URI resource.
+I did not find documentation yet about this process.
+I think the easiest is to generate a .csproj file.